JesseBuesking/omnomnum/readme.md

 ## TODOS:

-- [x] Test for thread safety & make thread safe
-    - Not needed for embedding in ruby since it has a global lock.
-- [x] faster double to string
-- [x] faster int to string
-- [x] allow for null byte within the string
-- [x] maybe try adding is_dbl and doing int to string by default
-  - use dbl by default, but do long double -> long int cast, then printf
+- [ ] Support fractions.
+- [ ] Clean up and organize a bit.
-- [ ] Clean up the Makefile / fix it so I don't have to call clean before.
+- [ ] Clean up the Makefile.
-- [ ] Prevent parse error (falls back to reduce which works, but the grammar shouldn't be ambiguous).
+- [ ] Prevent parse error due to ambiguities (falls back to reduce which works, but the grammar probably shouldn't be ambiguous).
 - [ ] Make sure numbers containing commas (and periods) work as well.
+- [ ] Test for thread safety.
+    - Unnecessary for my current needs since I'm embedding in ruby and it has a global lock.
-- [ ] Reuse sds, but "grow"(shrink) to max size between if over DEFAULT_SIZE.
+- [ ] Be even more memory conservative by reusing sds objects.
+(Grow (or shrink) to max size between calls if over some default size so we don't hold large amounts of memory indefinitely after bigger parses).
-- [ ] Fractions.
-- [ ] Clean up code.
-Better organization, cleaner files, etc.

-Performance related:
-- [ ] For faster parsing of strings with lots of numbers, sdscatprinf (sdscatprintf -> vsnprintf -> vfprintf -> \_\_printf_fp -> hack_digit) (faster dtoa implementation).
-- [ ] For faster parsing of strings with fewer numbers omnomnum_scanner_start and Parse (probably grammar changes).

 ## Notes

-why doesn't final_number ::= one_to_999 work?
-I think resolving this might fix some other issues.

-999 999 999
-  nine hundred ninety nine million nine hundred ninety nine thousand nine hundred and ninety nine

-999 001 999
-  nine hundred ninety nine million one thousand nine hundred and ninety nine

-2000 - doesn't make sense
-  twenty hundred

-9900 - kinda makes sense
-  ninety nine hundred

-1999 - normal
-  nineteen hundred
-  ninety nine

-1999 - date wording
-  nineteen
-  ninety nine

 ### Multiple numbers